edHelper.com

 2 Russia and the U.S. each took half.
 They tried to help Korea learn to take care of itself.
 Then the two halves had a bitter, bloody war.
 After three years of fighting, both sides agreed on a truce.
 The cease-fire was signed in July 1953.

 3 Though they stopped shooting at each other, the two Koreas weren't on friendly terms.
 Each was afraid the other might attack at any time.
 A border was put up between them.
 This border was a strip of land five miles wide.
 It was called the Demilitarized Zone.
-(Demilitarized means that no military action, or fighting, was allowed.)
+(Demilitarized means that no military action, or fighting, was allowed in this zone.)
 The Zone is often called the DMZ.

 5 One place where people are allowed in the DMZ is Panmunjom.
 In the war, this village was nearly blasted from the face of the earth.
 Later, officials from the two warring parties met in one of its ruined buildings.
 It was here that they finally agreed to a cease-fire.